The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 300

-Token lifespan in seconds which will be used to calculate an exp (expiry) claim value if this claim has not already been set.
+Token lifespan in seconds used to calculate an exp (expiry) claim value if this claim has not already been set.

 smallrye.jwt.new-token.issuer